ryof/ez-awesome-cv/README.md

 # EZ Awesome CV
 You can generate [a beautifully formatted resume by @posquit0](https://github.com/posquit0/Awesome-CV) without the need for LaTeX setup or knowledge, using only YAML configuration.
+Pandoc is internally used to embed YAML content into the LaTeX template.

 ## How to publish
 - Modify the contents in each `content_[lang].yaml` file under the `sections` directory.